-We recently sat down with Chheoun Nut, a Girls' Education Program alumna to hear how the life skills she learned in Room to Read's multi-year program have helped her excel in her career in the hospitality industry.
-After graduating secondary school, Chheoun went on to study hotel and tourism management at Western University and now works in a restaurant at Rosewood Hotel in Cambodia.
+We recently sat down with Choeun Nut, a Girls' Education Program alumna to hear how the life skills she learned in Room to Read's multi-year program have helped her excel in her career in the hospitality industry.
+After graduating secondary school, Choeun Nut went on to study hotel and tourism management at Western University and now works in a restaurant at Rosewood Phnom Penh in Cambodia.

 What was your life like before you joined Room to Read's Girls' Education Program?

 Before joining the program, I was a shy and naive girl living in a poor farmer family.
 When I was in primary school, my house was destroyed by a storm, so my family lost nearly everything - even basic needs like food and shelter.
 My parents had to rebuild our home out of foraged wood.
 After that, they didn't earn enough income to support my whole family so we had to trade our handmade woven baskets with neighbors for food.
 With all those difficulties, my parents could not afford to send me to school and my mother, who did not value education, demanded I drop out and help the family make a living.

 For a while, I was working and studying at the same time.
 I was in the field in the early morning, then going to school and back to the field again.
 It was very tiring.
 Many of my school mates married early with local boys.
 I was asked to do the same several times but refused as I wanted to pursue and understand the business world better.
 I felt there was a future outside of my village.